linkeddatacenter/kees/README.md

 ### Cardinality = some

-All OWL "sameof" restrictions in KEES ontology  MUST be satisfied.
+All OWL "same of" cardinality restrictions in KEES ontology  MUST be satisfied.

 ## KEES agent protocol

+A KEES Agent MUST accept as input the URI of a KnowledgeBase to be processed.
+If none provided, kees:sharedKnowledge MUST be used.

-A KEES Agent SHOULD accept as input one or more URL dereferencing to kees:KnowledgeBaseDescription resources A KEES Agent SHOULD accept as input at least one kees:KnowledgeBaseDescription document
+A KEES Agent SHOULD accept as input one or more URL dereferencing to kees:KnowledgeBaseDescription resources.

+A KEES Agent SHOULD accept as input at least one kees:KnowledgeBaseDescription document.

 The input method is implentation dependent: a KEES agent can be implemented as a web service or as a command or as a job.